Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  <a id="s"><strong>Each number relates to each other.
-Think of this as the golden ratio to the square, and then to natural log, and PI as a spiral stir case squared.</strong></a>
+  <a id="s" class="cmd"></a><strong>Each number relates to each other.
+Think of this as the golden ratio to the square, and then to natural log, and PI as a spiral stir case squared.</strong>

   <br /><br />